Hangul: Chitembo language

-The sister of a Twa leader from eastern Democratic Republic of Congo visited South Korea in 2015 for a cultural exchange event.
+The sister of a Twa leader from eastern Democratic Republic of Congo visited South Korea in 2015 for a cultural-exchange event.
 She learned that Hangul was used for the Cia-Cia language in Indonesia, and thought it would help her people, who speak the Chitembo language, estimated to be spoken by 500,000 to 700,000 people.
-South Korean linguists developed a version of the alphabet for Chitembo over the next few years, which previously had no writing system.
-Korean language teachers in Los Angeles, California taught the alphabet to primary school teachers from Bunyakiri in Congo.
-The school teachers, along with South Korean missionaries, taught it to people in the region.
-They found that children could write their names within half an hour, while adults took longer, but reported that hundreds of them have been able to learn the adapted Hangul.
+Four South Korean linguists developed a Hangul alphabet for Chitembo over the next few years.
+Teachers from a Hangul school in Los Angeles, California, taught the alphabet to primary-school teachers from Bunyakiri in Congo.
+Those school teachers, along with South Korean missionaries, in turn taught it to Twa in the region, who were mostly illiterate.
+As of 2023, they reported that 40 adults and 300 children had been taught the Chitembo Hangul alphabet.
+Children could write their names within half an hour, but the adults took months to do the same.

 Evaluations and legacy

 Linguist John DeFrancis wrote that "scholars are in general agreement on the excellence of the Korean alphabetic script".
 Hangul has been described by various linguists and historians as the best or among the best actively used writing systems, as well as a landmark intellectual achievement in Korean and human history.
 Hangul is a significant aid for modern scholars interested in the historical linguistics of the Korean language.
 Scholarly understanding of historical Korean sharply improves right at the invention of Hangul.
-Several linguists have argued that Hangul is distinguished among writing systems in common use in that it was created, designed to suit the Korean language and be easy to learn, and original in a number of ways.
+Several linguists have argued that Hangul is distinguished among writing systems in common use in that it was intentionally created, designed to suit its target language and be easy to learn, and original in a number of ways.

 When Westerners first began encountering Hangul in the 19th century, a number of them evaluated it glowingly and bemoaned that it was not yet respected by Koreans themselves.
 Since then, Hangul has become a major source of pride for Korean people.

 A copy of the Hunminjeongeum Haerye, the document that formally introduced Hangul, was designated a National Treasure of South Korea on December 20, 1962 and a UNESCO Memory of the World in 1997.